Diamondbacks vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 5-2.
+- In three games over the last 10 matchups when favored by oddsmakers, the Diamondbacks have a record of 1-2.

-- When it comes to the total, the Diamondbacks and their opponents are 6-3-1 in their previous 10 games.
+- In their last 10 games with a total, the Diamondbacks and their opponents have failed to hit the over four times.

 Diamondbacks Betting Records & Stats